israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 An identifier is a sequence of characters, or simply a name, in the code that provide label for identifies a variable, function, or property for reuse.
 It's differs from stings in that strings are data, while identifiers is part of the code.

+_In JavaScript, there is no way to convert identifiers to strings, but sometimes it is possible to parse strings into identifiers._